openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Description: This interface represents collections.
-Container types should typically implement this interface.
+Function: This interface represents collections.
+Container types should generally implement this interface.

 Parent types: